CahBots/ircahbot/README.md

 [Command List](https://ir.cahbot.pro/commands)

 Want to join the network?
-Just join irc.cahbot.pro on port 6667 with your favorite IRC client!
+Just join irc.cahbot.pro on port 6667 (or 6697 if you like SSL) with your favorite IRC client!

 or join with these useful links: